jordanheidlage/jth_portfolio/README.md

 ## Installation

-To initialize the application, you will need to download the required libraries from the terminal.
+- To initialize the application locally, you will need to download the required libraries from the terminal.
-Intialize the npm package;
+- Intialize the npm package;
 ```script
 npm install
 ```

-Additionally, utilize the deployed links above to access

 ## Usage